shakes76/PatternFlow/recognition/MattChoy-VQVAE/README.md

 By Matthew Choy
 > Creation of a generative model of the ADNI dataset using the VQVAE model ([paper](arxiv.org/abs/1711.00937))

+# Files of Interest
+The following files to look at:

 ## Table of Contents
 [Table of Contents](#table-of-contents)
 → [Algorithm Description](#description-of-algorithm)